 Walt Disney World knows how to throw a party.
-In addition to my favorite party, Mickey’s Not-So-Scary Halloween Party, they also offer a Christmas party, Mickey’s Very Merry Christmas Party which starts in November.
+In addition to my favorite party, Mickey’s Not-So-Scary Halloween Party, they also offer a Christmas party, Mickey’s Very Merry Christmas Party which usually starts in November.
 It is magical, festive, and very merry indeed.
 However, is Mickey’s Very Merry Christmas Party worth the cost?
 It depends on how many “free snacks” you eat.

 Is Mickey’s Very Merry Christmas Party Worth The Cost?